 Military / Federal facilities can also have MS4, Industrial, and Construction permits.
-They have to follow the same rules, plus they must comply with Section 432 of the 2007 Energy Independence and Security Act (EISA) which requires that post-construction hydrology not exceed pre-construction hydrology.
+They must follow the same rules, plus they have to comply with Section 432 of the 2007 Energy Independence and Security Act (EISA) which requires that post-construction hydrology not exceed pre-construction hydrology.
 Throughout the year the National Stormwater Center will conduct CSI-MS4 classes that are specifically designed to include Military / Federal personnel.

 The MS4 Stormwater Management Program (SWMP) details the procedures and processes municipalities will follow to stay in compliance with their NPDES permit.
 It must address the six Minimum Control Measures which are:

 - Public Education and Outreach Good Housekeeping

 - Public Involvement and Participation Post Construction Site Run-Off

 - Illicit Discharge Detection and Elimination Construction Site Run-Off